bramvreugd/Domoticz-PiMonitor-Plugin/README.md

 I made a little change to this plugin to show a text of the throttled status instead of only a number.

+You can now also add your own processes for which the cpu and memory will be monitored.  (you need psutil installed).

+This is for example usefull to monitor domoticz cpu usage.

 # PiMonitor
 Python plugin to monitor temperature, memory usage, etc. from a Raspberry Pi.